Table of Contents

 - Growth Inhibitors:

-- Activities: Response to wounds and stresses, dormancy, abscission.
+- Activities: Response to wounds and stresses, induce dormancy and abscission.

-- Examples: Abscisic acid (ABA), Ethylene (mostly an inhibitor).
+- Examples: Abscisic acid (ABA), Ethylene (mostly inhibitory).

 - Growth Promoters: